JetBrains/jitwatch4i/README.md

 # JITWatch4i

 **JITWatch4i** is an IntelliJ IDEA plugin for analyzing and visualizing logs from the HotSpot JIT (Just-In-Time) compiler.
-It is built upon the foundations of [JitWatch](https://github.com/AdoptOpenJDK/jitwatch) by Chris Newland and [jitwatch-intellij](https://github.com/yole/jitwatch-intellij).
+It is built upon the foundations of [JitWatch](https://github.com/AdoptOpenJDK/jitwatch) by Chris Newland and [jitwatch-intellij](https://github.com/yole/jitwatch-intellij) by Dmitry Jemerov.

 ## Features
 - **Log Parsing**: Parse and analyze HotSpot JIT compiler logs to identify performance optimizations and bottlenecks.